 How to get to Playa Blanca by Land

-If this is too much for you, you can book with us a shuttle service that picks you up in your accommodation in Cartagena and takes you to Playa Blanca and, depending on your choice, will take you back to your hotel in the city.
-You can read more about this shuttle service by clicking here.
+If this is too much for you, you can book with us a private service that picks you up in your accommodation in Cartagena and takes you to Playa Blanca and, depending on your choice, will take you back to your hotel in the city.
+You can read more about this private service by clicking here.

 Getting to Playa Blanca by Boat

 You can find the authorizes maritime transportation companies which will take you to Playa Blanca in the windows of the Bodeguita dock.
 The companies usually offer service to Rosario Islands and Playa Blanca in the same trip, however, if your plan is to spend a day relaxing on the beach, it is not worth it to stay on the boat for the entire ride.
 Instead, ask the boat’s captain to let you off at Playa Blanca, as the trip to Rosario Islands is nothing more than a stop at the aquarium (the ticket to the aquarium is not included) and you’ll spend more time sailing instead of spending a quiet afternoon on the beach.
 Going to the aquarium is recommended if you are travelling with children and you are looking for things to do with them, however, we personally recommend that you head directly for Playa Blanca to spend the day there when the boat arrives.

 Travelling by boat is an adventure, especially on the way back to Cartagena when the waves are a little stronger.
 Because of this, we recommend that you wear beach clothing and protect your belongings from the water, because you will get completely soaked.